-Inspired by the Windows 95 era PowerToys project, this reboot provides power users with utilities to squeeze more efficiency out of the Windows 10 shell and customize it for individual workflows.
-Check out this great overview of the Windows 95 PowerToys.
+PowerToys is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
+Inspired by the Windows 95 era PowerToys project, this reboot provides power users with utilities to squeeze more out of the Windows shell and customize it for their individual workflows.

 To kick the tires on the first two utilities, download the installer here.
 The main PowerToys service runs when Windows starts and a user logs in.
 When the service is running, a PowerToys icon appears in the system tray.
 Selecting the icon launches the PowerToys settings UI.
 The settings UI lets you enable and disable individual utilities and provides settings for each utility.
 There is also a link to the help doc for each utility.
 You can right click the tray icon to quit the Power Toys service.

 PowerToys settings UI.Note that some PowerToys functionality requires running in an elevated process.
 Elevation is required to interact with and manipulate windows from processes that have a higher set of rights than the current user.
 This is why the PowerToys.exe requests elevation when launched.

 If you find bugs or have suggestions, please open an issue in the Power Toys GitHub repo.
 The backlog for creating new utilities is here.
 You can provide feedback on the backlog to suggest new ideas or a different priority order by joining the backlog discussion in this issue.